Legislation Set to Police Payday Loans and High-Cost Trades

 Much of the disagreement between both parties centers on the issue of thoroughly policing the financial industry, versus leaving it alone.
 Republicans believe that the move would “burden” the business world.
 Republican leader John Boehner said, “This house has been on a spending spree, a bailout spree and a regulatory spree that I could never have imagined in any of my prior 18 years here in Congress.”

 Now that the legislation is moving, financial institutions can expect governance.
-The big news is that any financial institution falls under the rules—from providers of small payday loans to high-end trade firms.
+The big news is that any financial institution falls under the rules—from providers of small payday loans, to lenders offering a quick loan bad credit, to high-end trade firms.
 The only ones to be exempt would be companies so small their actions would not have a defining impact on the economy as a whole.

 Who would govern?